Change These 5 Facebook Settings to Protect Your Privacy

 A) Do Not Login with Facebook Account on Third-Party Sites

 Firstly DON’T LOGIN WITH YOUR FACEBOOK ACCOUNT ON THIRD-PARTY WEBSITES.
-If you do login on a third party website, instant games or app with Facebook, make sure you check the data it is taking.
+If you log in on a third-party website, instant games, or app with Facebook, make sure you check the data it is taking.

 B) Delete Contacts Uploaded to Facebook